A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 I’VE BEEN THERE…

-I used to believe my worth came from following all the rules, and being the “good” girl.
-I was taught that there is value in being the one who never said no, or the one who kept quiet even when something felt wrong.
-I thought that if I just tried harder or stayed small enough, I’d finally feel safe and accepted.
+I used to believe my worth came from following all the rules and being the "good" girl.
+I was taught that there is value in being the one who never said no, or the one who kept quiet even when something felt wrong — especially when the people in charge told me what I felt wasn't real, or wasn't allowed.

 A person taking notes during a counseling session with a woman sitting on a couch